freedom9x/tiny-custom-pagination/README.md

 [![npm version](https://img.shields.io/npm/v/react-responsive-ui.svg?style=flat-square)(https://www.npmjs.com/package/tiny-custom-pagination)

 TinyPagination is a best customizable tiny component you can find.
-It only handle logic, and you feel free for edit style.
+It only handle logic, and you feel free for edit styles of number buttons, wrap container, spread,....

 ## Properties